MolBIFFM/diana/README.md

 ## configuration

-The configuration specifies the assembly of a protein-protein interaction network from a set of input genes or proteins optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, IntAct, MINT Reactome or STRING, optionally extended to proteins neighboring the input.
+The configuration defines the assembly of a protein-protein interaction network from a set of input genes or proteins optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, IntAct, MINT Reactome or STRING, optionally extended to proteins neighboring the input.

-Enrichment of Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its individual modules can be assessed, as well as the distribution of mass spectrometry measurements.
+The distribution of mass spectrometry measurements as well as enrichment of Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its individual modules can be assessed.
+The protein-protein interaction network as well as networks of represented Gene Ontology terms and Reactome pathways can be exported with a corresponding Cytoscape style specification.

-Enrichment of proteins in the protein-protein interaction network by either Gene Ontology terms or Reactome pathways they are associated with can be assessed and exported with the network structure underlying these databases.
-Along with the networks, specific Cytoscape styles can be generated.

 ---